The Problem with Plastic

 A powerful investigation into plastic's impact on human health and the environment, and how we can fight back

-What if we said that the line between societal advancement and environmental degradation was Saran Wrap thin?
-Once a marvel of modern science, plastic has become so inextricably woven into our lives that imagining a world without it seems impossible.
+Plastic is everywhere—wrapped around our food, stitched into our clothes, even coursing through our veins.
+Once a marvel of modern science, plastic has become so inextricably woven into our lives that imagining a world without it can seem impossible.
 Over the last seventy-five years, plastic has cradled our planet in a synthetic embrace.

 The Problem with Plastic critically examines the paradox of this material, first celebrated for its innovations and now recognized for its devastating environmental and public health impacts.
-This compelling narrative reveals how plastic pollution contributes to poisoned oceans, polluted air, and overwhelming waste, particularly affecting marginalized communities, which face the brunt of industrial pollution.
-The book highlights the pervasive presence of microplastics in the environment and the human body, challenging the belief that recycling can solve the crisis.
+With clarity and urgency, the book reveals how plastic pollution contributes to poisoned oceans, polluted air, a warming planet, and overwhelming waste, disproportionately impacting marginalized communities who bear the brunt of petrochemical pollution.